ibmresilient/resilient-community-apps/fn_outbound_email/README.md

 ##### Using oauth-utils package

 Instead of using the manual steps outlined above, the user can simplify the process by using the generate_oauth2_refresh_token utility from the oauth-utils package to generate a refresh token.
+The oauth-utils package includes setup examples for some popular email providers.

 #### Permissions
 <!--